TwentyFourMinutes/DulcisX/README.md

 ## Stay up to date

 If you want to see what is currently planned and being worked on, head over to the projects [Trello](https://trello.com/b/wHTa9Vb8/dulcisx) board.

-## Installation

-For now you will need to compile and build the project yourself in order to use it.
-Later on, after some testing has been done and the most basic API's are covered, it will be published on nuget.org.

 ## Notes